Is Your child Sick?

 Is there any treatment for mpox for children?

-Most people recover in two to four weeks even without medicines.
-Medicine for pain or itch relief may be needed.
-Your child may need treatment with a medicine against the virus if they have complications or severe disease or are at high risk for severe disease.
+Your child may need treatment with a medicine that works against the virus if they have complications or severe disease or are at high risk for severe disease.
 Treatment may also be advised if they have lesions on certain parts of their body (for example, eyes, mouth, genitals or anus).
 Your pediatrician or health care provider will determine if such treatment is needed, sometimes in consultation with the health department.

-Monkeypox remains contagious until the rash is completely gone—after all scabs have fallen off and new skin has formed.
-Parents and caregivers of children with mpox should:
+Mpox remains contagious until the rash is completely gone—after all scabs have fallen off and new skin has formed.

 • Cover the child's skin rash.